The rank of Mazur's Eisenstein ideal: Finite-flat pseudodeformations

 \subsection{Finite-flat pseudorepresentations}

 We retain the notation of the previous subsection.

-\begin{defn} Let $(E,\rho,D)$ be a Cayley-Hamilton representation of $G_{\bQ,S}$ over $A$ with residual pseudorepresentation $\Db$.
+\begin{defn} Let $(E,\rho,D)$ be a Cayley--Hamilton representation of $G_{\bQ,S}$ over $A$ with residual pseudorepresentation $\Db$.
 Then $E$ is a finitely generated $A$-module, and it has an action of $G_p$ via $\rho|_{G_p}$ and the left action of $E$ on itself by multiplication.
-We say that $(E,\rho,D)$ is \emph{finite-flat} if $E/\m_A^i E$ is a finite-flat $G$-module for all $i \geq 1$.
+We say that $(E,\rho,D)$ is \emph{finite-flat} if $E/\m_A^i E$ is a finite-flat $G_p$-module for all $i \geq 1$.